 As a runner, how mentally tough are you?
-Mental toughness is something most of us would not even consider as part of our training.
+Mental toughness is something most of us would not even consider as part of our marathon training.
 There are seven key traits that define the champion’s mentality.
 These traits are resilience, focus, strength, preparation, vision, openness and trust.

 The good news is that you do not have to be born with mental toughness.
 You can learn to be mentally tough through your running workouts every day.
 The characteristics that make a mentally tough runner can be developed by anyone who wants to excel.

-When you attain these qualities and practice these skills regularly, you can have the best chance of achieving your goals in your running.
+When you attain these qualities and practice these skills regularly, you have the best chance of achieving your goals in your running.
 Each of us begins at a different starting point physically and mentally.
 We all have strengths that we can build upon.

 Five Tips: How to build mental toughness into your running

 Now that you have an idea of the collection of traits that mentally tough runners possess, how do you turn these qualities into useful behaviors that will make a difference in the way you train and race?
 Below are some suggestions that I have used and have helped many of my own clients tremendously toward running faster and feeling better.